Need to know

 - Air purifiers are growing in popularity and there are a huge range of brands and types available

-In a new take on futuristic fashion, there's even wearable air purifiers you hang around your neck like a necklace (spoiler: studies indicate that most of these are not very effective, and they could be largely useless in the open air; you'd be better off just wearing a mask).
+In a new take on futuristic fashion, there's even an air purifier you can wear like a necklace (spoiler: studies indicate that most of these are not very effective, and they could be largely useless in the open air; you'd be better off just wearing a mask).

-So, can standard air purifiers actually benefit your health – improving air quality to reduce bacteria and the risk of viruses, for example, or lessen the effects of bushfire smoke and other irritants such as dust, pollen and chemicals – or are they just another useless fad?
+So, can air purifiers actually benefit your health – improving air quality to reduce bacteria and the risk of viruses, for example?
+Can they lessen the effects of bushfire smoke and other irritants such as dust, pollen and chemicals?
+Or are they just another useless fad?

-Smoke from back-burning or actual bushfires is a reality of living in Australia and can be very irritating or even damaging for asthma sufferers or people with other health conditions.
+Smoke from back-burning or bushfires is a reality of living in Australia and can be very irritating or even damaging for asthma sufferers and people with other health conditions.

 Look for a product with a HEPA filter, which traps very small particles ...
-It's one of the most important features of an air purifierCHOICE household expert, Chris Barnes
+It's one of the most important features of an air purifierCHOICE household products expert Chris Barnes

 The HEPA filter may be used in conjunction with another type of filter such as carbon, charcoal, ionisation or UV filter, and all have different key uses and effectiveness.
 For more on different types of filters to look out for, read our air purifier buying guide.